dccuchile/wefe/doc/user_guide_measurement.rst

 that the results be aggregated by model by setting ``aggregate_results`` as ``True``

-The aggregation function can be especified through the ``aggregation_function`` parameter.
+The aggregation function can be specified through the ``aggregation_function`` parameter.
 This parameter accepts a list of predefined aggregations as well as a custom function that operates on the results dataframe.
 The aggregation functions available are: